Print

 Fried Rice

-1. Heat the butter on high heat.
+1. Heat the butter on high heat in a large pan.
 Add frozen vegetables and eggs.
 Cook until the eggs become firm (for 1-2 minutes).

-2. Add rice, tamari, or soy sauce, cook for 2 minutes and set aside.
+2. Add rice and tamari or soy sauce.
+Cook for 2 minutes and set aside.

 Chicken